laravel/nova-docs/4.0/resources/authorization.md

 :::warning Many To Many Authorization

-When working with many-to-many relationships, make sure you define the proper authorization policy methods on each of the involved resource's policy classes.
+When working with many-to-many relationships, make sure you define the proper authorization policy methods on each of the related resource's policy classes.
 :::

 ### Disabling Authorization

-If one of your Nova resources' models has a corresponding policy, but you want to disable Nova authorization for that resource, you may override the `authorizable` method on the Nova resource:
+If one of your Nova resources' models has a corresponding policy, but you want to disable Nova authorization for that resource (thus allowing all actions), you may override the `authorizable` method on the Nova resource:

 ```php
 /**